 This is page 2 of our trip report.
-From here, you may go back to Page 1
+From here, you may go to Page 1

-There are many more photographs (but no text) in our Web Gallery.
+There are many more photographs (but without accompanying text) in our Web Gallery.

 [July 28, 2007] Because of its extraordinary cultural and historic treasures, it is easy to forget that the city is, at least by European standards, rather young.
 Indeed, it was founded by Peter the Great in 1703.
 Our morning shore excursion featured a boat ride on the Neva as well as a visit to the Yusupov Palace (known, among other things, for the fact that Rasputin was assassinated in its basement in December of 1916).
 Our bus drove down Nevsky Prospekt (Nevsky Avenue), arguably the most famous street in all of Russia [55].
 Because the water level of the canals and rivers was unusually high, we had to make a detour as we could not board our boat at the embankment normally used for that purpose.
 Most bridges are extremely low, and at times our boat had but an inch or two of clearance [56].
 We passed Peter the Great's modest (in comparison to most other palaces: 'only' 14 rooms) summer palace where he lived from 1712 until his death in 1725 [57].
 We were impressed by the width of the Neva river; the Trinity bridge was decorated with flags because the people were getting ready to celebrate Russian Navy Day on July 29 [58].